nens/threedi-docs/source/d_building_w_modeller_interface.rst

 ===================  ===================================================================================
 Style                Description
 ===================  ===================================================================================
-Capacity             The extent of the schematization corresponds to the capacity of the pump.
+Capacity             The extent of the schematisation corresponds to the capacity of the pump.
 The label

                      depicts the capacity of the pumpstation (in L/s).
 Levels               The ‘levels’ style adds a label to the default style, depicting the upper stop level (up:),